English/Literature Transfer Degree Program

 The writing and literature courses of the English/ Literature major will transfer to a bachelor's degree program.
 Students in the English/Literature program should also take a variety of courses in the humanities and social sciences.
 A student's class choices should be planned with the requirements of the transfer institution in mind.
 See your advisor for enrollment information and transfer institution requirements.

 Most students who decide to major in English/Literature at a four-year institution will plan a course of study that will lead to an Associate in Arts Degree.

 |ENGL-102||English Composition II||3|

 |ENGL-190||Introduction to Literature||3|

-For this major the Communications Division recommends 10 hours of a foreign language (all same language).
+For this major, 10 hours of a foreign language (all same language) is recommended.